xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 The front office is used for all communication between the users and the service.
 It mainly provides the following use cases:

 - Search: in particular, we specialize in semantic search that finds documents which are semantically similar to the given query or another document
-- personalized recommendations of documents for a  user
-    - this is based on semantic representations of the users interest
+- Recommendations: we can return documents based on the user's interests.
-    - this interests can either be aggregated on out system
-    - or provided ad-hoc so that we never store user specific information

 Based on this many other use cases can be implemented.
 For example the personalization API can be used to implement a 'for you' section and the semantic search based on a document can be used to provide a 'more like this' section or add 'more like this' functionality to a 'for you' section.
 Another common use-case is to use the document based semantic search to refine an existing search.